Pre-Pectoral Breast Reconstruction

 Pre-pectoral breast reconstruction is an option for initial reconstructions as well as women who have previously had subpectoral (under the muscle) reconstruction and who are now having problems with pain/discomfort, animation deformity, or poor aesthetic results.
 Many of our patients come to us having had breast reconstruction under the muscle years ago.
 They have complaints not only of the “look” of the breast, but also functional issues such as pain and deformity and implant movement and malposition.
 Converting these patients to a pre-pectoral placement can often help to achieve a much more satisfying result.

 You have an alternative to traditional mastectomy and reconstruction.
-If you have been diagnosed with breast cancer, or have a high risk of being diagnosed and are considering a mastectomy, it’s worth a consultation with Dr. Chang Request a consultation or call us at (410) 740-9330 to schedule an appointment with him.
+If you have been diagnosed with breast cancer, or have a high risk of being diagnosed and are considering a mastectomy, it’s worth a consultation with us.
+Request a consultation or call us at (410) 740-9330 to schedule an appointment.

 The Benefits of Pre-Pectoral Breast Reconstruction